Comparing Tutor Perini (NYSE:TPC) & Sports Field (OTCMKTS:SFHI)

-Sports Field (OTCMKTS:SFHI) and Tutor Perini (NYSE:TPC) are both small-cap consumer discretionary companies, but which is the superior investment?
-We will compare the two companies based on the strength of their profitability, valuation, analyst recommendations, dividends, institutional ownership, risk and earnings.
+Tutor Perini (NYSE:TPC) and Sports Field (OTCMKTS:SFHI) are both small-cap construction companies, but which is the superior business?
+We will compare the two businesses based on the strength of their institutional ownership, earnings, dividends, profitability, valuation, risk and analyst recommendations.

 Volatility & Risk

-Sports Field has a beta of 0.8, meaning that its share price is 20% less volatile than the S&P 500.
-Comparatively, Tutor Perini has a beta of 1.4, meaning that its share price is 40% more volatile than the S&P 500.
+Tutor Perini has a beta of 1.4, meaning that its share price is 40% more volatile than the S&P 500.
+Comparatively, Sports Field has a beta of 0.8, meaning that its share price is 20% less volatile than the S&P 500.

-This table compares Sports Field and Tutor Perini’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Tutor Perini and Sports Field’s gross revenue, earnings per share and valuation.

 |Gross Revenue